 Die Hard (1988)

-Die Hard was released in the summer of 1988, a world away from the Christmas season it has become synonymous with.
-The films high octane action only dovetailing with Christmas later, due to VHS, DVD and TV outings in subsequent years.
-However, Die Hard is now Christmas, offering the opportunity to slump on the sofa with a drink and some leftover turkey.
-And indulge in the pure escapism and bombastic action of a film that embodies 1980s mainstream cinema.
+Die Hard was released in the summer of 1988, a world away from the Christmas season it represented.
+However, Die Hard is a Christmas movie through and through.
+Its testosterone-fuelled action giving us all the opportunity to slump on the sofa with a drink, some leftover turkey and a perfect slice of 1980s bombastic action.

 Director: John McTiernan

 Like so many other films on our list, Gremlins actually had its worldwide premiere in the height of summer.
 But make no mistake, this is pure Christmas comic book horror.
 With the dangers of buying cuddly creatures for your children during the festive season laid bare, as Billy’s new pet ‘Gizmo’ gives birth to bloody anarchy.
 The Christmas holiday’s turning from ‘Joy to the World‘ too ‘Danse Macabre‘ as Gremlins overrun the town of Kingston Falls.

 It would be easy to label Gremlins as a simple creature horror movie.
 But there are also more profound social messages within the comic book carnage.
 From the dangers of rampant consumerism to American fears of foreign powers and technology.
 All surrounded by a narrative that reflects the fact that Christmas is not always the happiest time of the year.
 A theme vividly brought to life when Billy’s girlfriend (Phoebe Cates) recounts the story of her father’s unfortunate death.
 A story that takes Gremlins from comic book to mainstream horror, before the anarchy starts again.